divad4686/divad4686.github.io/_posts/2017-12-17-aggregates-with-marten.md

 public static QuestParty Aggregate(List<object> events) => events.Aggregate(new QuestParty(), Aggregator);
 {% endhighlight %}
-Notice that we are using an empty constructor for QuestParty, since we are not using Marten Aggregate anymore, we can remove the id attribute from our class.
+Notice that we are using an empty constructor for QuestParty.
+Since we are not using Marten Aggregate anymore, we can remove the id attribute from our class.

 We can also make the constructor private, so we only allow creations of the aggregate with a List of Events through our static method.

-As a side note, marten [allows](http://jasperfx.github.io/marten/documentation/events/projections/#sec6) to make the Apply methods private, but I'm not sure if you can do the same with the constructor or id attribute.
+As a side note, marten [allows](http://jasperfx.github.io/marten/documentation/events/projections/#sec6) to make the Apply methods private, but I'm not sure that you can do the same with the constructor or id attribute.

 The final version of the aggregates: